Reading

 It’s not the number of books you’ve got that matters, it’s how much you love them that counts.

-At St John's Primary School, we are passionate about reading and we feel that reading is at the centre of our curriculum.
-We believe in the importance of developing children’s phonics skills as early readersmoving onto comprehension skills when children are ready.
+At St John's Primary School, reading is at the very heart of the curriculum and we are passionate about reading.
+We believe in the importance of developing children’s phonics skills as early readers, moving onto comprehension skills when children are ready.
 We understand the importance to develop children’s love of books and reading.
-For more information on our phonics programme see the phonics section on this website.
+For more information on our phonics programme, see the “phonics” section on this website.

 Our School Leadership Prioritises Reading

-We prioritise reading at St John's.
-We are committed to a 'Whatever it takes' approach to reading, so that every child in our care will become an accurate decoder and a fluent reader.
-The headteacher meets regurlarly with the Early Reading Lead - Miss Henton, to discuss priorities in training, analyse data and look at ways forward.
+We prioritise reading at Penistone St John's.
+We are committed to a 'whatever it takes' approach to reading, so that every child in our care will become an accurate decoder and a fluent reader.
+The headteacher meets regularly with the Early Reading Lead to discuss priorities in training, analyse data and look at ways forward.
 She often visits phonics lessons to check consistency across school.
-The headteacher gives the Reading Leader and staff the time and opportunity for training.
-We use the Read Write Inc. Phonic programme, all staff are trained in using this programme and monitored by the Reading Leader regularly.
+The headteacher gives the reading leaders and staff the time and opportunity for training.
+We use the Read Write Inc. Phonic programme and all staff are trained in using this programme and monitored by the Reading Leader regularly.

 Love of Reading is Promoted

 We are a reading school!
 The love of reading is promoted widely across school.
 Our drive to make every child a reader, starts with talking and vocabulary.
-We are a 'talk a lot' setting and drive a rich vocaulary from an early age.
-Children experience the magic of story, every day at St John's.
-Staff are passionate about reading, which inspires children.
+We are a 'talk a lot' setting and drive a rich vocabulary from an early age.
+Children experience the talk through story every day at St John's.
+Staff are passionate about reading which inspires children.
 Reading corners have been developed in each classroom to promote a love of reading.

-Each year group has a favourite 5 books.
-These are carefully chosen texts that year group teachers believe every child must hear before they leave that year group.
+Each year group has a set of favourite class novels.
+These are carefully chosen books that year group teachers believe every child must hear before they leave that year group.
+These books are used to promote a love for reading, enhance cultural capital and inspire the pupils’ writing.

 VISIT OUR PARENT PARTNERSHIP SECTION FOR FURTHER SUPPORT AND IDEAS FOR READING WITH CHILDREN